twisted-pear/ipx_wrap/README.md

 SPX does not support packet size negotiation and thus the maximum packet size when using SPX version 1 is 576 bytes (534 bytes of payload data).
 If this flag is not specified, SPXII will be used if the connection peer supports it.

+The `-r` flag causes the program to collect receive timestamps for received IPX packets.
+This flag is only allowed in IPX listening mode.
+Timestamps are displayed on reception only if the `-v` flag is also present.

 The `-v` flag will cause the program to print more detailed information to `stderr`.